All Episodes

 My question, multiple questions, how in the world do you build support for your campaign within your party acting like this?

-Is is this how you help rebuild a Republican Party in these states?
+Is this how you help rebuild the Republican Party in these states?

 Is this how you treat fellow Republicans by trashing them to highlight the ad and then come off like you're above the fight?

-Uh and it it it means uh exactly what uh what I said was uh founding reason for operation chaos.
+And it means exactly what I said was founding reason for Operation Chaos.

 The Republican Party is gutless.